Ahmed Aït Ouarab

-Ahmed Aït Ouarab (born 7 August 1979) is a French retired football player who last played as a midfielder for JSM Bejaïa in the Algerian Championnat National.
+Ahmed Aït Ouarab (Aḥmed At Waɛrab; born 7 August 1979) is a French retired football player who last play as a midfielder and currently manager of Hauts Lyonnais.

 In January 2011, he terminated his contract with JSM Béjaïa with mutual consent after making just 5 appearances in one and a half seasons with the club.

 Personal

 Aït Ouarab is originally from the town of Toudja, Béjaïa, in the Petite Kabylie region of northern Algeria.